 However, the lessons some PRC scholars draw about Russia could equally apply to China and its future intentions for Taiwan.
 Feng Yujun, a prominent Russia scholar at Fudan University, noted in Southern China Weekend that Putin made his move in Ukraine sensing a strategic opening.
 Feng added that while Russia has downplayed the impact of the sanctions, they would be a "huge blow" to the Russian economy.
 Like Putin, Xi has often stated that China faced a moment of strategic opportunity, but it remains to be seen if the unexpectedly united and substantial response by the West to the Russian invasion of Ukraine will cause PRC leaders to rethink their risk calculations regarding Taiwan.

 This article originally appeared as part of a compilation on the website China File.

-Elizabeth Wishnick is a Senior Research Scientist at CNA, a non-profit research institute in Arlington, Virginia, and the author of the www.chinasresourcerisks.com blog.
+Elizabeth Wishnick is a Senior Research Scientist in the China Studies Program. at CNA, a non-profit research institute in Arlington, Virginia, and the author of the www.chinasresourcerisks.com blog.
 She is on leave from Montclair State University and a Senior Research Scholar at the Weatherhead East Asian Institute, Columbia University.